rubenboero21/cs-comps/ssh-project-code/README.md

 ## client.c

-Written by Liam and Ruben for Fall CS Comps with Jeff Ondich
+Written by Liam and Ruben for Fall 2024 CS Comps with Jeff Ondich.
+More information about the project can be found [here](https://cs.carleton.edu/faculty/jondich/courses/comps_f24/assignments/03-topic-ideas.html)

 client.c is a simple ssh client that runs on the command line.
 The usage is: